 When WW1 began, Linda was a beautiful and cultured young woman not long out of school.
 Lance had just graduated with a Bachelor of Arts, which included papers in divinity, from the University of Auckland, and was destined for the law.
 Soon after, in 1915, the theological college, St John’s in Auckland, closed its doors for the duration of the war as so many of the young men enlisted.

 Linda was the only daughter, cherished especially by her engineer father August Koch.
-Her mother, Ethel, was reputed to have been the greatest beauty in Auckland, but became difficult and a drinker.
+Her mother, Ethel, was reputed to have been the greatest beauty in Auckland but eventually drinking becamse a problem.
 Drawing, piano, needlework, botany, books and tennis were ingredients of Linda’s upbringing and education at Mt Eden Ladies College, the forerunner to St Cuthbert’s College.

 The family lived for a time when Linda was a toddler in the remote King Country settlement of Poro-o-Tarao.
-There, for seven years, August supervised the building of part of the main truck railway.
-On many days, he’d ride off on horseback along the line overseeing the workers and the construction.
+There, for seven years, August supervised the building of part of the main truck railway, riding off on horseback along the line overseeing the workers and the construction.
 Their home was a cottage sat amidst the rough-and-ready cleared bush landscape, trying hard for domesticity with an English garden of hedges and roses.
-Ethel’s brother and sister were welcome visitors.
+Ethel’s brothers and sisters were welcome visitors.

 When, in 1899, August was appointed engineer in charge of the Wellington to Napier section of the railway, based in Petone, they moved to Wellington.
 There they remained until between around 1911, when Auckland became their home.